maxpoletaev/van/README.md

 BenchmarkFuncCall_Reflection-12            	 4555992	       248.2 ns/op	      32 B/op	       2 allocs/op
 ```

-If we compare relativeley large dependency graph constructed statically with
+If we compare a relatively large dependency graph constructed statically with
 the one constructed dynamically using dependency injection, the difference will
 be at about 40 to 50 times: